Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Limitations and future work

 \section{Limitations and future work}

 The Clinical XAI Guidelines focus on the general clinical requirements for AI explanation.
 Some task-dependent requirements for XAI methods, such as data privacy protection, were not included in the guidelines.
-They can be add-on requirements in addition to the guideline criteria for specific clinical tasks.
+They can serve as add-on requirements in addition to the guideline criteria for specific clinical tasks.

-In \textbf{G4} testing for informative explanation, we used a statistical test on the distribution difference, which is not directional and too sensitive.
-Future work may investigate novel evaluation methods and metrics for the assessment of plausibility informativeness regarding its ability in revealing AI decision quality, such as developing new metrics to test with decision correctness, or assess plausibility informativeness via model decision uncertainty estimation.
-In addition to testing the informativeness regarding model decision error in our evaluation, future work is needed to develop assessment method and metrics on the plausibility informativeness in revealing decision biases.
+Our evaluation provides a demonstration of the XAI assessment process to align with clinical requirements.
+We modified existing methods or proposed ours for the assessment of G3 and G4, and we do not claim that they are the best evaluation methods for the general guideline criteria.
+We list the limitations for each evaluation method below:

+For G3 Truthfulness: \textbf{1}) Cumulative feature removal experiment has a feature independence assumption, which is violated in image data setting; and there is no consensus on how to set feature replacement value that can keep the same data distribution and not introduce additional information~\citep{frye2021shapley, DBLP:journals/corr/abs-2105-10719}. \textbf{2}) Modality importance correlation experiment only evaluates important features from a modality as a whole, which is too coarse for MIA settings. \textbf{3}) When using synthetic or modified datasets with known ground truth of important features to evaluate XAI methods, it is unknown how well we can generalize the conclusion from the synthetic to real-patient task, given the model and data distribution discrepancies between the two.

+For G4 Informative plausibility: the statistical test for informative plausibility requires the number of wrongly predicted test data to reach a certain sample size for statistical power, which may be difficult to acquire with a highly accurate model and small test set.
+The statistical test does not identify whether the plausibility measure of correctly and incorrectly predicted data are well separated, and we had to manually visualize the data distribution.

+Future work may propose novel XAI evaluation methods and automated, end-to-end, standardized evaluation pipeline corresponding to the guidelines to speed up the clinical development of XAI techniques.